Parnni/First_Genetic_Algorithm_code/Readme.md

 # Genetic Algorithm.

-This is my first step in Genetic Algorithm.
+Guessing numbers with our typical python code is no longer fun.<br>
+How about we use *genetic algorithm* to guess? and why numbers? let's use strings instead.

-In this project, the code tries to guess the input string and prints the best possible guess.
+In this project, I am developing a genetic algorithm to guess the given string.

 ## Further improvements.
-- Cleaner and readable code.
+- Include numbers and more punctuations.
-- Include unit tests.
+- Include **unit tests.**
-- Making this code as a class.
-- Deploying it on Flask.
+- Deploying **it on Flask.**